I opened the application, and I had to blink several times to make sure I wasn’t losing the plot...

 Out of the hundreds of Infusionsoft® applications we have worked on, I have only ever seen one or two who GENUINELY needed more than 100 fields.
 Usually these are apps that have many external integrations frankensteined together by very clever techies - and the extra fields are being used by these other apps.

 The vast majority of apps just have too much USELESS data.
 Data that is never going to get used again, custom fields that are long out of use.
 This is why a quarterly clean up is a must.
-If you do have frankenstein app, and you genuinely need those fields there are now a couple of add ons you can use - one of which can be found here.
+If you do have frankenstein app, and you genuinely need those fields there are now a couple of add ons you can use.
 There is a pro tip further on down the page with some ninja tricks you can use to cull your custom fields to a more useable amount

 - Only segments - no automation